legal resources necessary to hold negligent facilities accountable.

 Our seasoned attorneys provide legal representation to long-term care home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.

-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This guarantee ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All the information you share with our law offices will remain confidential.